andrewlaikh/autohotkey-windows-mac-keyboard/README.md

 If it's not working for applications running with admin permissions, it might be the problem that AHK is not, see [this question on StackOverflow](https://stackoverflow.com/a/8457852/723769).

+This is a fork of [stroebjo's](https://github.com/stroebjo/autohotkey-windows-mac-keyboard) configurations with the following additions:
+-Delete key is mapped to F6 (Couldn't find a way to map to the eject key) -Command + D maps to adding the individual page to bookmark -Command + Option + Left/Right maps to shifting the tabs left/right

 Installation
 ------------